DevAgnihotri/MCA_Notes/JS/Basics2.md

 Some platforms use the term "job queue" for microtasks.
 Jobs run right after the current script and before rendering.
 Keep microtasks short to avoid blocking rendering.

----

-_Notes:_ ES6+ and Error Handling sections added.
-Tell me if you want more examples or more topics.\*